withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 - `gatsby-browser.js`: Consider adding anything used here directly into your main layout's `<head>` tag.
 - `gatsby-node.js`: This file handles multiple server-side operations that have built-in support in Astro:
      - GraphQL node customization: You do not need to customize the schema in Astro, but viewing the Gatsby schema may help you with defining types in your Astro projects.
-     - Page creation: Astro supports both [async data loading](/en/reference/api-reference/#getstaticpaths) and [pagination](/en/core-concepts/routing/#pagination) right out of the box.
-You can cross-reference your `createPages` function to migrate the pages to Astro's methodologies.
+     - Page creation: Any page file located within `src/pages/` will become a page route in Astro with no `createPages` function needed.
+However, for dynamic page generation, Astro supports both [async data loading](/en/reference/api-reference/#getstaticpaths) and [pagination](/en/core-concepts/routing/#pagination) right out of the box.
+You can cross-reference your `createPages` function to migrate to Astro's routing methods.
      - Replace Gatsby plugins with integrations: In addition to [official and third-party Astro integrations](https://astro.build/integrations/), Astro supports [Vite plugins](/en/reference/configuration-reference/#vite) (and by extension [Rollup Plugins](https://vitejs.dev/guide/api-plugin.html#rollup-plugin-compatibility)) .
 Using these existing integrations, or [Astro's integration API](/en/reference/integrations-reference/), you can mirror your Gatsby's app plugin functionality.
 - `gatsby-ssr.js`: If you choose to use SSR in Astro, you will add and configure [the adapter of your choice](/en/guides/server-side-rendering/#adding-an-adapter) directly in `astro.config.mjs`.